-Your Company continues to comply with Occupational Health & Safety Management System ISO 14001:2004 and endeavors to improve on the culture of safe working environment.
-The Company has installed base of solar power of 400 KWp and further scaling upto 900 KWp.
-20% energy requirement is met form solar power.
+Your Company continues to comply with Occupational Health and Safety Management System ISO 45001:2018 and Environmental Management System ISO 14001:2015 and endeavours to improve on the culture of safe working environment.
+Your Company was having installed solar power of 400 KWp at the beginning of the financial year 2023-24 and during the financial year scaled the solar power installation to 995 KWp.
+Around 19% energy requirement is met form solar power.
 Similarly, good health has been the foremost priority of the Company.
-Indoor and outdoor health checkup camps have been organized from time to time as a preventive healthcare measure.
+Indoor and outdoor health check-up camps have been organized from time to time as a preventive healthcare measure.
 There have been no material incidents during the year under review.
 Your company's Manufacturing facilities are zero discharge.